alphagov/govuk-rfcs/rfc-21-putting-detailed-guides-paths-under-guidance.md

   1.

-adding 'guidance/' in front of the detailed\_guides#show route in routes.rb (but keeping the old route live (without 'as:detailed\_guides') to cover deploy time - to be removed 30mn after deploy)
+adding 'guidance/' in front of the detailed\_guides#show route in routes.rb.
+However keeping the old route live to cover deploy time (to be removed 30mn+ after deploy).
+It will be the same as the current route,&nbsp;without 'as:detailed\_guides'.

 2.